List of awards and nominations received by Andrew Scott

 The article is the List of awards and nominations received by Andrew Scott.

 Andrew Scott is an Irish actor known for his dynamic roles on stage and screen.
-He has received various accolades including a BAFTA TV Award, two Laurence Olivier Awards and two prizes from the Berlin International Film Festival as well as nominations for a Critics' Choice Television Award, three Primetime Emmy Awards, three Golden Globe Awards, and three Screen Actors Guild Awards.
+He has received various accolades including a BAFTA TV Award, two Laurence Olivier Awards and two prizes from the Berlin International Film Festival, one Critics' Choice Television Award as well as three nominations for a Primetime Emmy Awards, three Golden Globe Awards, and three Screen Actors Guild Awards.

 Scott started his career on television taking early roles in Longitude (2000), Band of Brothers (2001), and John Adams (2008).
 He gained prominence for his supporting role as Jim Moriarty in the BBC One / PBS series Sherlock (2010–2017) for which he earned a BAFTA TV Award for Best Actor in a Supporting Role.
 Scott garnered acclaim for his role as The Priest in the second season of the Amazon Prime Video romantic comedy-drama series Fleabag (2019).
 For his performance he received the Critics' Choice Television Award as well as nominations for a Golden Globe Award and two Screen Actors Guild Awards.
 For his role in Black Mirror: Smithereens (2019) he received a nomination for the Primetime Emmy Award for Outstanding Guest Actor in a Drama Series.
 He portrayed Tom Ripley in the Netflix thriller limited series Ripley (2024) earning nominations for the Primetime Emmy Award, Golden Globe Award, and Screen Actors Guild Award for Outstanding Actor in a Miniseries or TV Movie.

 On film, he played the lead in the Andrew Haigh directed British romantic fantasy All of Us Strangers (2024), earning the National Society of Film Critics Award for Best Actor and the London Film Critics' Circle Award for Actor of the Year.
 He also earned nominations for the Golden Globe Award, the Gotham Independent Film Award, the British Independent Film Award, the Independent Spirit Award, and the Los Angeles Film Critics Association for Best Lead Performance.
 He portrayed American musical composer Richard Rodgers in the Richard Linklater biographical musical film Blue Moon (2025) earning the Berlin International Film Festival's Silver Bear for Best Supporting Performance.

 On the West End stage, he won the Laurence Olivier Award for Outstanding Achievement in an Affiliate Theatre for A Girl in a Car with a Man (2005) and the Laurence Olivier Award for Best Actor for his performance as Garry Essendine in the revival of the Noël Coward play Present Laughter (2020).
 He was Olivier-nominated for portraying Prince Hamlet in the revival of the William Shakespeare play Hamlet (2018) and all the characters in the solo show adaptation of the Anton Chekov play Vanya (2024).
 For the later he reprised the role in the off Broadway transfer earning the Drama Desk Award, the Lucille Lortel Award and the New York Drama Critics' Circle for Outstanding Solo Performance.